 COVID-19 Vaccine Frequently Asked Questions

-How will we know that COVID-19 vaccines are safe and effective?
+How do we know that COVID-19 vaccines are safe and effective?

 Experts continue tracking vaccine safety information once vaccines are given in real-life conditions to make sure they are working as expected.

-Will the vaccine change my DNA?The first two vaccines were made using mRNA technology. mRNA stands for messenger ribonucleic acid. mRNA is not able to alter or modify a person’s genetic makeup (DNA).
+Will the vaccine change my DNA?The Pfizer and Moderna vaccines were made using mRNA technology. mRNA stands for messenger ribonucleic acid. mRNA is not able to alter or modify a person’s genetic makeup (DNA).
 For more information about ingredients found in vaccines, check out the FDA website.

 What ingredients are included in the vaccine?